Benefits of CSL

 - Provide the opportunity to connect teaching and research with the Values, Vision, Mission, Guiding Principles and Academic Plan of the Institution.

-Click here for a faculty member's perspective on the experience of teaching a CSL course here at Laurier.
+"From the Classroom to the Front Lines: Reflections on Reaching Public History".
+Click here for Laurier faculty member Roger Sarty's perspective on the experience of teaching a CSL course.

-By blending theory and practice, it is believed that experiential education helps students develop valuable skills that are directly applicable to careers in their field.
 A new study by the Higher Education Quality Council of Ontario (HEQCO) examines several types of experiential education and finds that programs that connect students directly with community organizations to work on real-life projects result in stronger engagement and better outcomes.
-However, these types of programs require significantly more work for both students and instructors and need institutional commitment and support.
+Click here to read more.

 |2012||CSL and Undergraduate Degree Level Expectations (UDLE)||Document|